-From 30 May 2023 until 7 December 2023

-Requirements number Safety action requirements Requirement met?
-(Yes/ No /Not applicable) · · · care into transitional care have been jointly approved by maternity and neonatal teams with a focus on minimising separation I teams are involved in decision making and planning care for all babies in transitional care. of mothers and 1 Was the pathway(s) of care into transitional care jointly approved by maternity and neonatal teams with a focus on minimising separation of mothers and babies?
-Yes Evidence should include: Neonatal involvement in care planning Admission criteria meets a minimum of at least one element of HRG XA04 There is an explicit staffing model The policy is signed by maternity/neonatal clinical leads and should have auditable standards.
-The policy has been fully implemented and quarterly audits of compliance with the policy are conducted.
-2 Are neonatal teams involved in decision making and planning care for all babies in transitional care?
-Yes The focus of the review is to identify whether separation could have been avoided.
-An action plan to address findings is share clinical directors for neonatology and obstetrics, Director or Head of Midwifery (DoM/HoM) and operational lead) as well as the e Trust Board, 3 Is there evidence of joint maternity and neonatal reviews of all admissions to the NNU of babies equal to or greater than 37 weeks?
-Yes 4 Is there an action plan agreed by both maternity and neonatal leads which addresses the findings of the reviews to minimise separation of mothers and babies born equal to or greater than 37 weeks?
-Yes 5 Is there evidence that the action plan has been signed off by the DoM/HoM, Clinical Directors for both obstetrics and neonatology and the operational lead and involving oversight of progress with the action plan?
-Yes 6 Is there evidence that the action plan has been signed off by the Trust Board, LMNS and ICB with oversight of progress with the plan?
-Yes working towards e insights from the data recording undertaken in the Year 4 scheme, which included babies between 34+0 and 36+6, Trusts implementing a transitional care pathway in alignment with the BAPM Transitional Care Framework for Practice for both late nould be a clear, agreed timescale for implementing this pathway.
-7 Is there a guideline for admission to TC that include babies 34+0 and above and data to evidence this occuring?
-Yes 8 OR An action plan signed off by the Trust Board for a move towards a transitional care pathway for babies from 34+0 with clear time scales for full implementation?
-N/A
+From 30 May 2023 until 7 December 2023 Requirement Requirements Safety action requirements number met?
+(Yes/ No /Not applicable) a) Pathways of care into transitional care have been jointly approved by maternity and neonatal teams with a focus on minimising separation of mothers and babies.
+Neonatal teams are involved in decision making and planning care for all babies in transitional care.
+Was the pathway(s) of care into transitional care jointly approved by maternity and neonatal teams with a focus on Yes minimising separation of mothers and babies?
+Evidence should include: Neonatal involvement in care planning Admission criteria meets a minimum of at least one element of HRG XA04 • There is an explicit staffing model • The policy is signed by maternity/neonatal clinical leads and should have auditable standards. • The policy has been fully implemented and quarterly audits of compliance with the policy are conducted.
+Are neonatal teams involved in decision making and planning care for all babies in transitional care? b) A robust process is in place which demonstrates a joint maternity and neonatal approach to auditing all admissions to the NNU of babies equal to or greater than 37 weeks.
+The focus of the review is to identify whether separation could have been avoided.
+An action plan to address findings is shared with the quadrumvirate (clinical directors for neonatology and obstetrics, Director or Head of Midwifery (DoM/HoM) and operational lead) as well as the Trust Board, LMNS and ICB.
+Is there evidence of joint maternity and neonatal reviews of all admissions to the NNU of babies equal to or greater than 37 weeks?
+Is there an action plan agreed by both maternity and neonatal leads which addresses the findings of the reviews to Yes minimise separation of mothers and babies born equal to or greater than 37 weeks?
+Is there evidence that the action plan has been signed off by the DoM/HoM, Clinical Directors for both obstetrics and Yes neonatology and the operational lead and involving oversight of progress with the action plan?
+Is there evidence that the action plan has been signed off by the Trust Board, LMNS and ICB with oversight of progress Yes with the plan? c) Drawing on the insights from the data recording undertaken in the Year 4 scheme, which included babies between 34+0 and 36+6, Trusts should have or be working towards implementing a transitional care pathway in alignment with the BAPM Transitional Care Framework for Practice for both late preterm and term babies.
+There should be a clear, agreed timescale for implementing this pathway.
+Is there a guideline for admission to TC that include babies 34+0 and above and data to evidence this occuring?
+Yes OR An action plan signed off by the Trust Board for a move towards a transitional care pathway for babies from 34+0 with N/A clear time scales for full implementation?